hehonglu123/python_turtle_trial/ROS/src/python_turtle/Trial_instruction.md

 ```
 Above lines basically convert the `Image` type data into an openCV image object, so that it could be displayed out on screen.

+## Create Turtlebot Subscriber

 # ROS Publisher
-Under `~/python_turtle_trial/ROS/src/python_turtle/src/` there is a python script called `cam_pub.py`.
+Under `~/python_turtle_trial/ROS/src/webcam/src/` there is a python script called `cam_pub.py`.
 At the very top, we include ROS library and message types:
 ```
 import rospy
 from sensor_msgs.msg import Image